 If an open bar simply doesn’t fit into your budget, there are a few other options you should consider before going straight to a cash bar.
 After all, if you’re inviting your family and friends as your guests, it’s bad form to ask them to pay for their drinks all night.

 First, consider different types of limited open bars.
 You may still be able to cover the bill for drinks all night if you cut back on the options.
 Beer, wine, and just a couple types of liquor (vodka and whiskey are great choices) will cost less than a full bar, or you could offer beer, wine, and a single signature cocktail while allowing guests to buy drinks outside of those categories.

-You could also choose to have an open bar during cocktail hour, then switch to wine and beer only for dinner and dancing.
-If the cost is still too steep, try to host at least part of the evening, then switch to a cash bar later on.
+You could also choose to have an open bar during cocktail hour, then switch to wine and beer for dinner and dancing.
+If the cost is still too steep, try to host at least part of the evening, then switch to a cash bar.
 If your guests want a third or fourth drink, they’ll be more willing to take out some cash if their first and second drinks were on the house.

 Do We Have to Serve Champagne?

 Nothing says “celebration” like popping a bottle of champagne, but how often do you have more than a few sips after a toast?
 With so few people actually drinking a whole glass of champagne, springing for bubbly for your entire guest list might seem silly.
 If you like the tradition, ask your catering staff to pour only a small amount in each glass for toasts.
 It's enough to raise a glass and take a sip, but not so much that you’re flushing money down the toilet as half-full glasses are poured out at the end of the night.

 You can easily skip the champagne and your guests can simply toast with whatever they’re drinking, whether it’s a whiskey and Coke or a glass of Chardonnay.